-The BEng Civil and Infrastructure Engineering is a full Warwick degree, studied over five academic years through on-the-campus residential teaching and virtual learning experiences, with our teaching and assessment having blended and integrated work based learning throughout.
+The BEng Civil and Infrastructure Engineering is a full Warwick degree, studied over five years through on-the-campus residential teaching and virtual learning experiences, with our teaching and assessment having blended and integrated work based learning throughout.

 Our programme has been designed in collaboration with employers to satisfy the Apprenticeship Standard for a Civil Engineer.
 This is the employer-defined, government-approved standard of competence for an apprentice in this engineering discipline.

 Whilst parts of the degree programme are studied during on-the-job activities, the majority of the teaching will take place during six, one-week residential blocks, delivered by Warwick academic staff with collaborative teaching support from employers.

 Residential teaching will be structured around a number of modules delivered per week, with one week for laboratories and seminars, etc., and the sixth week for examinations and other assessments.
 The five teaching weeks will comprise lectures, seminars and laboratories.
 During your time on campus you will have opportunities to meet one-to-one with your academic mentors and tutor, and with other Warwick staff.
 In addition to degree apprenticeship studying, the block weeks on campus in the City of Coventry will enable you to use all of Warwick facilities and to spend time socialising with your peers.